tconey23/travelTracker/README.md

 - Figuring out how to crossfade transitions between different menus etc.
 - Becoming much more comfortable with FETCH methods including POST, DELETE and GET

+##Application Set Up

+### Front End
+Fork this repository
+Clone your own local version of the repository
+CD into the directory and run npm install to install project dependencies Run npm start to start the server

+###Back End
+In order for the data to be available to the application.
+You also need to install the local backend server.
+To do so clone the respository [here](https://github.com/turingschool-examples/travel-tracker-api) CD into the directory and install dependencies with npm install To start the server, run NPM start in a separate terminal in your project Open the local server http://localhost:8080/ in your web browser

+In order to login, you may select a client number from 1 to 50 The passowrd to login is 'travel'